GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 Fix-test(vfx+Ulala)

+Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb

+xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb

 -Multiplayer

 Go to the first cup, finish it if you haven't already, and press the multiplayer icon (pressing on the home interface will not work)